 Water retention in the soil of pothos is an extremely serious problem that can lead to root rot and the death of the plant.
 So it is vitally important you get your watering schedule correct.

-When to water pothos
+When to water pothos to encourage growth

 The average timeline for watering a pothos houseplant is once every week or two.
 However, you should not stick to a set schedule until you know the watering needs of your individual plant.